elkoz/I3D_Feature_Extraction_resnet/README.md

 to `(video_w, video_h)` if you set those options (you need to set both).
 3. The output will saved at `outputpath/some_video.npy` as a dictionary where keys are individual ids (`""` if there's no tracking) and values are `numpy` arrays of shape `(N, 2048)`.
-If you use the `--pad` option and set frequency to 1, `N` dimension will be the number of frames.
+If you use the `--pad` option and set frequency to 1, the `N` dimension will be the number of frames.

 ## Usage
 ### Setup